Senior Year - The College Application Process

 Critical Application Issues:

-*There are any changes to the reported classes for your senior year.*You have a change of address, phone number or e-mail address.
+*There are any changes to the reported classes for your senior year.*You have a change of address, phone number or e-mail address."Fit over Rankings" a white paper from Stanford's Challenge Success program about why College Engagement Matters More Than Selectivity.

 - Be 100% honest, colleges do verify everything and will "cancel" your admittance if they discover discrepancies, or if you don't complete classes you've listed on the application, or if your grades drop dramatically in the final semester.